ancantu/SCICLD2019/docs/vm_setup/vm_setup.md

 <img src="../../resources/webapp.webp">

-6. After clicking `Allow` and the web interface to Jetstream called `Atmosphere` will load.
+6. After clicking `Allow`, the web interface to Jetstream called `Atmosphere` will load.
 <img src="../../resources/atmo-loading.png">

 7. The Jetstream `Dashboard` will be displayed. <br>On this page you will be able to: